dannyh79/dannyh79.github.io/app/posts/(data)/2026-09-08-fastapi-asyncio-thread-map.md

 └──────────────────────────────────────────────────────────────────────┘
 ```

-## The worker loop has a thread of its own
+## The Worker Loop Has a Thread of Its Own

 The worker is created before the server starts accepting uploads: